 20 Explain how restricting the customers to whom a buyer may resell contract products is assessed under antitrust law.
-In what circumstances (if any) may a supplier require a buyer of its products not to resell the products to certain customers?
+In what circumstances may a supplier require a buyer not to resell products to certain resellers or end-consumers?

 See question 19.